The Art of Loving (album): Commercial performance

+United Kingdom

 In the United Kingdom, The Art of Loving debuted at number one on the UK Albums Chart with 52,366 album-equivalent units, marking Dean's first number-one album and the highest debut for a British female artist on the albums chart since Adele's 30 (2021).
 "Man I Need", the album's third single, also reached number one on the UK Singles Chart the same week as The Art of Lovings debut, making Dean the first British solo female artist to top the albums and singles charts simultaneously since Adele in 2021 with 30 and "Easy on Me".
-On 24 October 2025, four weeks after the album's release, The Art of Loving was certified gold by the British Phonographic Industry (BPI) for sales of 100,000 album-equivalent units.
+On 22 May 2026, The Art of Loving was certified double platinum by the British Phonographic Industry (BPI) for sales of 600,000 album-equivalent units.

+United States

 In the United States, The Art of Loving debuted at number eight on the Billboard 200 chart with 43,000 album-equivalent units, of which 11,000 were pure album sales.
 In its second week, the album rose to number seven, moving 35,000 units.
-In its third week, the album rose again to a new peak position of number six with 36,000 units.
-The Art of Loving is only the third album of 2025 to debut in the top ten of the Billboard 200 and reach a new peak in a subsequent week, following Bad Bunny's Debí Tirar Más Fotos and the KPop Demon Hunters soundtrack.
+On the chart dated 17 January 2026, the album rose again to a new peak position of number three.
+The Art of Loving was only the third album of 2025 to debut in the top ten of the Billboard 200 and reach a new peak in a subsequent week, following Bad Bunny's Debí Tirar Más Fotos and the KPop Demon Hunters soundtrack.
+On 4 February 2026, The Art of Loving was certified gold by the Recording Industry Association of America (RIAA) for sales of 500,000 album-equivalent units.

-The album was also a success in numerous other international countries, debuting at number one in Australia, Ireland, the Netherlands, New Zealand, and Scotland, within the top five in Austria, Belgium (Flanders), Canada, Denmark, Portugal, Sweden, and Switzerland, and within the top ten in Germany, Iceland, Norway, and Poland.
+Oceania

+In Australia, The Art of Loving debuted at number one on the ARIA Albums Chart, the first by the artist to achieve this result, simultaneously occupying the top position in the singles chart with "Man I Need".
+As of April 24, 2026, the album has spent thirteen non-consecutive weeks at number one on the chart.
+The Art of Loving also debuted at number one on New Zealand's Official Aotearoa Music Charts, spending twenty-three non-consecutive weeks at number one.
+With the simultaneously number one charting of the single "Man I Need" for twenty-two weeks, Dean now holds the record for the most weeks at one for an album and a related single, surpassing ABBA's 50-year-old record with The Best of ABBA and the song "Fernando".